-Entitled ‘A focus on future law and threats’, the packed agenda will cover a range of business-critical food safety issues, including regulation, data-sharing, product recall, blockchain and allergen control.
+Entitled ‘A focus on future law and threats’, the conference will cover a range of business-critical food safety issues, including regulation, data sharing, product recall, blockchain and allergen control.

 Early-bird: book now

 Please email or call Elizabeth Ellis on 01293 846593.

 It will be divided into four sessions, each with a different theme.

 Session one will ask, how safe is our food?
 It will include the results of an exclusive survey of the key food safety concerns and opportunities faced by readers of Food Manufacture.

 Featuring a keynote speech from Nina Purcell at the Food Standards Agency, session two will focus on understanding the legislation landscape.

 The third session, emerging technologies and processes, will cover allergen contamination, blockchain, and how IT and data can overcome regulation challenges.